damalis/full-stack-nginx-slim-for-everyone-with-docker-compose/README.md

 ### Website

-You should see the "Welcome to Slim..." page in your browser.
+You should see the "Hello world!" page in your browser.
 If not, please check if your PHP installation satisfies Slim's requirements.

 ```
 https://example.com